 This 9 hole course nestles in a bowl at the foot of Giggleswick Scar and is the source of Tems Beck which is a tributory of the River Ribble.
-Bunkerless it may be, however the course is protected by streams, trees, crags and the Yorkshire dry stone walls.
+Bunkerless it may be, however the course is protected by streams, trees, crags and traditional dry stone walls.

 The outstanding opening hole, which also serves as the tenth, provides a wonderful start to your round.This is follwed by 4 “flat” holes in the bottom of the valley where deep streams criss cross the course.
 Alternate tees are used to create a varied experience between the first and second nine holes.
 The 4 “hilly” holes on higher ground provide a change in terrain and bring an interest to the course that should not be missed.